Borel asymptotic dimension and hyperfinite equivalence relations: Normal series

-\begin{thm} Let $G$ be a countable group admitting a normal series where each quotient of consecutive terms is a finite group or a torsion-free abelian group with finite $\Q$-rank, except the top quotient can be any group of uniform local polynomial volume-growth or the lamplighter group $\Z_2 \wr \Z$.
+\begin{thm} Let $G$ be a countable group admitting a normal series where each quotient of consecutive terms is a finite group, an increasing union of finite characteristic subgroups, or a torsion-free abelian group with finite $\Q$-rank, except the top quotient can be any group of uniform local polynomial volume-growth or the lamplighter group $\Z_2 \wr \Z$.
 Then for every free Borel action $G \acts X$ on a standard Borel space $X$ we have $\Basdim(G \acts X) = \asdim(G) < \infty$. \end{thm}

 We remark that the quotients of consecutive terms can be allowed to have a more general form.
-Specifically, by refining the normal series it is enough to assume that each quotient of consecutive terms, aside from the top quotient, admits a characteristic series where each consecutive quotient is finite or torsion-free abelian with finite $\Q$-rank.
-For instance, abelian groups that have a finite torsion subgroup and finite $\Q$-rank admit such a characteristic series, as do all finitely generated nilpotent groups and all polycyclic groups, so one can allow these groups to appear as consecutive quotients.
+Specifically, by refining the normal series it is enough to assume that each quotient of consecutive terms, aside from the top quotient, admits a characteristic series where each consecutive quotient is finite, an increasing union of finite characteristic subgroups, or torsion-free abelian with finite $\Q$-rank.
+For instance, abelian groups that have a finite torsion subgroup and finite $\Q$-rank admit such a characteristic series, as do all finitely generated nilpotent groups, all polycyclic groups, and all solvable groups having finite Pr{\"u}fer rank (as shown in the proof of Lem. \ref{lem:prufer}), so one can allow these groups to appear as consecutive quotients.